-In November 2009, the AEMC provided its Final Report on Stage 2 DSP Review to the MCE.
-11 The Stage 2 DSP Review was undertaken with an explicit focus on the current Rules to determine whether there were material barriers to the efficient and effective use of DSP in the NEM.
+In November 2009, the Australian Energy Markets Commission (AEMC) provided its Final Report on Stage 2 DSP Review to the MCE.
+The Stage 2 DSP Review was undertaken with an explicit focus on the current Rules to determine whether there were material barriers to the efficient and effective use of DSP in the NEM.

-8 Clauses 6.6.3(b)(1) - (5) of the Rules.
+&lt;sup>8 Clauses 6.6.3(b)(1) - (5) of the Rules.